nickbean01/sub_tracker/README.md

 # Sub Tracker

 A tool used to track subreddit information.

+Checks every minute for:
-Currently tracks number of active users.
+- number of active users
+- number of subscribers